 Allowances go to electronics and games more than anything else

-Back in my day, if I got an allowance, I’d save the cash or buy bubble gum.
+Back in my day, if I got an allowance for chores, I’d save the cash or buy bubble gum.
 But us millennials didn’t grow up with smartphones.

 Apps are the number one things kids buy with their allowances, British money management site Rooster Money says.
 Toys and candy round out the top 3.
 The report also details how much kids earn on average and how they’re making their money.